Automatic Resource Allocation in Business Processes: A Systematic Literature Survey

-\paragraph{Leveraging process data.} As presented in Section~\ref{subsec:processmodel}, most resource allocation approaches identified in this SLR still use a process model with estimations on the process dynamics (e.g., activity duration, arrival rates of new process cases) as input for resource allocation algorithms.
-However, in recent years, historic process datasets on real-world executions have become more and more available and accessible, such that they can be leveraged for creating a more reliable input for the resource allocation instead of using rough estimates.
-On the one hand, many approaches already use process data to gain insights about a resource's behavior and preferences.
-On the other hand, only a few studies use process data to learn the dynamics of the business processes.
-As a rare example, Djedovic et al.~\cite{djedovic2018innovative} used process data to create a process simulation model.
+Most approaches use a process model with estimations of the process dynamics (e.g., activity duration, arrival rates of new process cases) as input for the resource allocation algorithm (c.f.
+Section~\ref{subsec:processmodel}). \fabian{However, this leaves aside information on past executions of processes, which is available in historic process execution data (e.g., event logs).} Such datasets have become more available and accessible in recent years. \fabian{They can be leveraged to replace or fine-tune estimates of process dynamics by investigating the past performance of processes.
+Several approaches already use this data to gain insights into a resource's behavior and preferences.
+However, characteristics of tasks (e.g., similarity of tasks) are less investigated.
+Also, only two studies use process execution data to learn about the overall dynamics of a business process. \citet{yeon2022experimental} discover an enhanced process model and \citet{djedovic2018innovative} create a process simulation model from execution data.
+We expect that future research will increasingly make use of historic execution data.
+Here, we see a line for future research in making use of aspects of execution data previously not explored and using execution data as input for solution techniques.}

-In this research work, we have provided taxonomies for task and resource attributes, i.e., which input data of tasks and resources were considered for resource allocation.
-These two taxonomies can be leveraged to identify structurally relevant attributes for the development of new resource allocation approaches.
-Recent published studies consider additionally resources' preferences~\cite{huang2010adaptive} and their social context~\cite{lee2019dynamic,schall2014crowdsourcing,kumar2013optimal,zhao2020human} for performing an allocation.
-These are attributes which seem to be especially relevant for knowledge-intensive processes, where the process is mainly managed by the knowledge of case workers~\cite{di2015knowledge}.

-We could observe that various resource attributes are explored.
-In contrast, data on task characteristics, such as the priority of tasks, are less used, although they can play a similarly relevant role for finding a suitable resource allocation.
-Thus, we believe that future research could focus on leveraging process data to learn about the process dynamics, as well as which task and resource attributes are relevant for optimal resource allocations.